Health and wellbing - Mental health

 - Vitality: do I generally feel energetic as I go about my day?

-What can I do to improve my mental health?
+What can you do to improve your mental health?

 Keep in touch

 Your friends and family make you feel connected and cared for.
 It's not always possible to catch up face-to-face, but you can give them a call or chat online.

 You can also get outside of your head and engage with the world by becoming a volunteer, getting involved in a club or experiencing the free culture or nature your city or region has to offer.